-Liquidity stress testing is a key tool used by MuniFin Group to assess liquidity adequacy and these stress tests are performed on a regular basis.
-The main objective is to determine whether the Group has sufficient liquidity to meet its financial obligations under both business-as-usual or baseline scenario and stress scenarios.
-Stress-testing scenarios are used to calibrate the RAF threshold values for liquidity and funding indicators.
+Liquidity stress testing is a key tool used by MuniFin Group to assess liquidity adequacy and these stress tests are mainly performed on a monthly basis.
+The main objective is to determine whether the Group has sufficient liquidity to continue its normal business operations under both business-as-usual or baseline scenario and stress scenarios.
+Stress-testing scenarios are also used to calibrate the RAF threshold values for liquidity and funding indicators.
 In addition, the Group applies liquidity and funding risk related stress testing in order to define a downward scenario for the Liquidity and Funding Plan.